EURO GOVT-Fed signal of slower asset-buying hits bonds

 Fed Chairman Ben Bernanke said the U.S. economy was growing fast enough to allow the central bank to trim its $85 billion monthly stimulus, with the goal of ending it in mid-2014.

-German Bunds saw their biggest daily fall since March, while lower-rated debt yields jumped, with some analysts pointing to risks that higher borrowing costs could bring still-unsolved structural issues in the euro zone back into focus.
-Ten-year Spanish yields saw their biggest daily rise since August 2012.
+German Bunds sank to their lowest since February, while lower-rated debt yields jumped, with some analysts pointing to risks that higher borrowing costs could bring still-unsolved structural issues in the euro zone back into focus.

 "It does seem like we're heading for a period of higher yields after the comments," said Alan McQuaid, chief economist at Merrion Stockbrokers in Dublin.
 He said the caution was warranted as "the jury is still out on the world economy."